ClaudiaRojasSoto/Capstone_Project1/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the [issues page](https://github.com/ClaudiaRojasSoto/Capstone_Project1).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>